PROCEPT BioRobotics Co. (NASDAQ:PRCT) Short Interest Down 15.1% in May

 PROCEPT BioRobotics Co.
-(NASDAQ:PRCT – Get Rating) saw a significant decrease in short interest in the month of May.
-As of May 15th, there was short interest totalling 2,200,000 shares, a decrease of 15.1% from the April 30th total of 2,590,000 shares.
-Based on an average daily trading volume, of 403,200 shares, the short-interest ratio is presently 5.5 days.
-Approximately 5.2% of the company’s stock are short sold.
+(NASDAQ:PRCT – Get Rating) saw a large decline in short interest during the month of May.
+As of May 15th, there was short interest totalling 2,200,000 shares, a decline of 15.1% from the April 30th total of 2,590,000 shares.
+Approximately 5.2% of the company’s shares are short sold.
+Based on an average trading volume of 403,200 shares, the short-interest ratio is currently 5.5 days.

 PROCEPT BioRobotics Trading Down 0.7 %